Deception Tip 96:

 They were being defensive or withholding upon further questions, then you’ll know that this social influence, this looking for approval was an opening or a gateway to a fictitious story.
 On the other hand, you could also notice that in looking for this social approval or the social influence, looking around before giving an answer, in 20 cases, 15 of them were true.

-The story that came next was a true story and then you may conclude that, well, when people look around, looking for this approval when giving an answer that they are more apps to tell the truth.
-Now they’ve been convicted by one of their peers on this story and given that approval to go ahead and tell the truth.
+The story that came next was a true story and then you may conclude that, well, when people look around, looking for this approval when giving an answer that they are more apt to tell the truth.
+Now they’ve been convicted by one of their peers on this story and given the approval to go ahead and tell the truth.

 So, that’s what I want you to pay attention to and to look around because it can be different in your area, it can be different depending on the situation.
 People may look for an approval to tell a lie or people may look for an approval to tell the truth.
 The bottom line is that humans want to belong, we want the approval from others.
 If it takes a lie to do that, then a lot of people are going to lie.